n8willis/opentype-shaping-documents/opentype-shaping-arabic.md

 #### 5.1 liga ####

-The `liga` feature substitutes standard optional ligatures that are on by default.
+The `liga` feature substitutes standard, optional ligatures that are on by default.
 Substitutions made by `liga` may be disabled by application-level user interfaces.